January 19 - 22, 2021(via video technology)

 Alaska is a highly diverse state, and AK-PIC is committed to promoting diversity in its training program.
 We are invested in recruiting and retaining staff who represent culturally and individually diverse backgrounds.
 Diversity is a core emphasis of the training curriculum, and it is woven into every component of the internship, which creates a supportive learning and employment environment for our interns and staff.

-* The Alaska Psychiatric Institute is Inactive for the 2021-2022 internship year.
+The Alaska Psychiatric Institute is inactive for the 2021-2022 internship year, therefore no faculty are listed.